wmhilton-stoplight/platform-docs/2.-workspaces/q-account-settings.md

 ## Connected Accounts

-Use this tab to connect or disconnect your account for integrations that an administrator has configured for your workspace.
+Use this tab to connect or disconnect your account for integrations that you or an administrator has configured for your workspace.
 Examples include GitHub, GitLab, or Bitbucket Cloud.